Maui Mallard in Cold Shadow: Development and release

+According to composer Patrick Collins, Donald Duck's name was dropped from the North American release because the marketing team felt that "Donald Duck just isn't hip in the United States like he is in Europe".

 Reception

 Maui Mallard received positive reviews.
 Shawn Smith wrote in Electronic Gaming Monthly that it "has all the qualities of a great side-scroller", Mark East of GameSpot hailed it as "quite possibly the best low-tech title to come out this year", and GamePro's Bonehead deemed it "well-crafted entertainment for novice and veteran gamers who are looking for great run-n-gun action".
 Critics praised the large, non-linear levels and detailed graphics, and said that the ability to change between detective and ninja personas makes the gameplay both deeper and more fun.

 Critics found problems with the controls and East said the Windows version is too choppy in full screen mode.
 A review in Nintendo Power for the Super Nintendo version of the game also noted the passwords for level select only being available if you pass the bonus stages.

+Canceled sequel

+There were plans for a sequel titled Maui Mallard and the Lost City of Dread for the PlayStation but it was ultimately cancelled.
+Many aspects were repurposed for the Hercules video game.
+Footage for the game was shown on YouTube in March of 2022.